maxmelichov/Text-To-speech/README.md

 ## What can be done to make this model even more robust:
 1. Make a set of all the possible UNICODE-8 of Hebrew letters with Nikon.
-2. Change in Tacotron 2 model the input letters in your set UNICODE-8 of Hebrew letters with Nikon.
+2. Change in Tacotron 2 model the input letters to your set of UNICODE-8 Hebrew letters with Nikod.

 ### Contact Us